MohammadmahdiAhmadi/voc-cli/README.md

 # voc-cli

 voc-cli is a command-line tool for translating selected text and save that to Your [Voc Account](https://t.me/botvoc_bot) using shortcut keys.
+Then Voc will help you memorize your vocabulary using scientifically proven timing techniques

 ## Features